 Misconception #8: “Anti-VEGF drugs for wet AMD will reverse vision loss.”

-Correction: The anti-VEGF (antiangiogenic) drugs for treatment of wet AMD are designed only to block new blood vessel growth.
+The anti-VEGF (antiangiogenic) drugs for treatment of wet AMD are designed only to block new blood vessel growth.
 The intent is not to restore vision, but to maintain current vision and prevent future damage.
-Some patients, however, do see an improvement after initial injections, but that is mostly due to diminished swelling of the retina and gradual dissipation of collected blood.
+Some patients do see an improvement after initial injections, but that is mostly due to diminished swelling of the retina and/or gradual dissipation of collected blood.